How many lights can I use on my Light-O-Rama high voltage AC light controller?

 To further complicate things, most lights only state how many watts they consume when turned on at 100%.
 Watts are different than amps so you might have to break out the calculator.

 Electricians use this formula: P = V x I. In English it means watts (P) equals volts (V) multiplied by current (I).
 You can also remember it as watts = voltage times amps

-For discussion, we’ll assume a 120 volt environment and state loads in amps and (watts).
+We’ll assume a 120 volt environment.
+For this discussion, we’ll assume a 120 volt environment and state loads in amps and (watts).
 If you are in a 240VAC location, redo the math below using the P = V x I formula above.

 Power cords and channel banks